-All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other assets of the university to the University Police Department (UPD).
+All Texas State employees have an obligation to report actual or suspected crimes such as physical harm, theft, fraud, embezzlement, destruction of property, or other irregularities resulting in the loss of cash, property, or other assets of the university to the University Police Department.
 Procedures for reporting criminal offenses are outlined in UPPS No. 01.04.40, Reporting Criminal Offenses.

 Employees are expected to cooperate with police and internal audit investigations.
 Investigations conducted by these offices are confidential.

-PUBLICATION OF EMPLOYEE PHOTOS
+PROCEDURES FOR PUBLICATION OF EMPLOYEE PHOTOS